Pneumonia: Management

 Antibiotics by mouth, rest, simple analgesics, and fluids usually suffice for complete resolution.
+Antibiotics therapy for children aged 2 to 59 months with non‐severe pneumonia with wheeze may reduce of treatment failure by 20%, however results in little or no difference to clinical cure, in little or no difference to relapse, and treatment harms.
 However, those with other medical conditions, the elderly, or those with significant trouble breathing may require more advanced care.
 If the symptoms worsen, the pneumonia does not improve with home treatment, or complications occur, hospitalization may be required.
 Worldwide, approximately 7–13% of cases in children result in hospitalization, whereas in the developed world between 22 and 42% of adults with community-acquired pneumonia are admitted.
 The CURB-65 score is useful for determining the need for admission in adults.
 If the score is 0 or 1, people can typically be managed at home; if it is 2, a short hospital stay or close follow-up is needed; if it is 3–5, hospitalization is recommended.
 In children those with respiratory distress or oxygen saturations of less than 90% should be hospitalized.
 The utility of chest physiotherapy in pneumonia has not yet been determined.
-Over-the-counter cough medicine has not been found to be effective, nor has the use of zinc in children.
+Over-the-counter cough medicine has not been found to be effective, nor has the use of zinc supplementation in children.
 There is insufficient evidence for mucolytics.
 There is no strong evidence to recommend that children who have non-measles related pneumonia take vitamin A supplements.
-Vitamin D, as of 2018 is of unclear benefit in children.
-Vitamin C administration in pneumonia needs further research, although it can be given to patient of low plasma vitamin C because it is not expensive and low risk.
+Vitamin D, as of 2023, is of unclear benefit in children.
+Vitamin C administration in pneumonia needs further research, despite found lower mortality and reduced severity for most ill patient, although it can be given to patient of low plasma vitamin C because it is not expensive and low risk.

 Pneumonia can cause severe illness in a number of ways, and pneumonia with evidence of organ dysfunction may require intensive care unit admission for observation and specific treatment.
 The main impact is on the respiratory and the circulatory system.
-Respiratory failure not responding to normal oxygen therapy may require heated humidified high-flow therapy delivered through nasal cannulae, non-invasive ventilation, or in severe cases invasive ventilation through an endotracheal tube.
+Respiratory failure not responding to normal oxygen therapy may require heated humidified high-flow therapy delivered through nasal cannulae, non-invasive ventilation, or in severe cases mechanical ventilation through an endotracheal tube.
 Regarding circulatory problems as part of sepsis, evidence of poor blood flow or low blood pressure is initially treated with 30 mL/kg of crystalloid infused intravenously.
 In situations where fluids alone are ineffective, vasopressor medication may be required.

 For adults with moderate or severe acute respiratory distress syndrome (ARDS) undergoing mechanical ventilation, there is a reduction in mortality when people lie on their front for at least 12 hours a day.
 However, this increases the risk of endotracheal tube obstruction and pressure sores.